SpiderRam/qa-playground/README.md

 # QA Automation Playground

-This project is a lightweight React app, intended to create some somewhat interesting scenarios for experimenting with playwright, WDIO, and other automation tools that strike my fancy.
+This project is a lightweight React app, intended to create some somewhat interesting scenarios for experimenting with playwright, WDIO, and other automation tools that strike your fancy.

+---

 ## Available Scripts